 This division has been heavily involved in projects throughout Germany and Russia, as well as Switzerland, Austria and the Balkans.

 In Germany, where operations are mainly centered on three key clients, the division undertakes specialised mining work for the Kassel-based potash and salt producers K + S Kali GmbH and for DBE in Peine, the German service company responsible for the construction and operation of waste repositories, as well as for RAG Deutsche Steinkohle in Herne.

 Various branch offices and sites have been established in Russia with a view to managing the shaft construction contracts that were acquired in 2007 and 2008.
 These technically challenging projects with their demanding delivery schedules involve sinking to depths of more than 2,000 m and shaft diameters up to 9 m.

 An affiliate is also being set up in Moscow to coordinate all these operations and develop a stand-alone business structure.

 Our subsidiary in Kazakhstan is developing driftings for the world largest ferrochromium producer.

 In recent years, we have continued to push industry standards regarding workplace health and safety.
-Also the cautious work of the employees was again able to reduce notifiable incidents in 2014 compared to previous years to a result never reached before.
+Also the cautious work of the employees was again able to reduce notifiable incidents to a result never reached before.
 This result is strongly associated with the German Mining Industry Employer’s Association’s implementation of the System-Oriented Safety initiative, greatly reducing accidents, requiring inspection and accreditation for firms within the industry.

 Shaft Sinking and Drilling holds the ISO 9001 accreditation.